operasoftware/devopera/_drafts/wifi-ble-and-javascript/2015-02-28-wifi-ble-javascript.md

 ## TI Sensor Tag and BLE

-In this section, we will use with the BLE protocol in the [TI SensorTag](http://www.ti.com/ww/en/wireless_connectivity/sensortag/index.shtml?INTC=SensorTag&HQS=sensortag), which is designed for developers to play with various sensors and BLE.
-The SensorTag comes with a BLE chip on board along with sensors such as the IR temperature, humidity, pressure, accelerometer, etc all in a compact handy device.
-The advantage of using BLE is its low power consumption and the device can be powered with just a coin cell potential for days to years.
+In this section, we will use with the Bluetooth Low Energy(BLE) protocol with the [TI SensorTag](http://www.ti.com/ww/en/wireless_connectivity/sensortag/index.shtml?INTC=SensorTag&HQS=sensortag), which is designed for developers to play with various sensors and BLE.
+The SensorTag comes with a BLE chip on-board along with sensors such as IR temperature sensor, humidity sensor, pressure sensor, accelerometer, etc in a compact handy device.
+The advantage of using BLE is its low power consumption.
+The SensorTag can be powered with just a coin cell potentially for years.

 To play with the TI SensorTag, you need a couple of things:

 1. [TI SensorTag](http://processors.wiki.ti.com/index.php/Simplelink_SensorTag) powered with a single coin cell
 - The machine on which you will run the JavaScript code should have BLE hardware

-The main npm module that we will be using to interface with the SensorTag is the [senstortag npm](https://www.npmjs.com/package/sensortag) which has an underlying generic node BLE central module, [noble](https://www.npmjs.com/package/noble).
-We will attempt to read the IR temperature once upon connecting the with device and then upon rotating the sensortag, we will log the gyroscope data on every change.
+The main npm module that we will be using to interface with the SensorTag is [senstortag](https://www.npmjs.com/package/sensortag) which is based on an underlying generic node BLE central module, [noble](https://www.npmjs.com/package/noble).
+We will attempt to read the IR temperature from the SensorTag and log the gyroscope data while rotating the sensortag.
 Let's get started by requiring the modules and connecting to the sensortag.

 1. create a file `sensortag.js`, connect, discover and then disconnect the device: